MichaelGajhede/Pyrosetta_protein_mutations_ddG/README.md

                         ddG cutoff for dump og mutant pdb in kcal/mole --radius [neighbour radius in Å]
                         Mutation neighbour radius in Å for repacking and energy minimization

+Use of slurm script ddG_slurm.sh recommended for larger structures

  3. Generate heatmap with mutation_heatmap.ipynb: